ot4i/node-for-log4j/README.md

 Use this SupportPac if you need a more flexible logging mechanism than the Trace node provides.

 ## New in this Release
+New in 2.1.0 :
+* support log4j extensions via pluginFolder as policy ( ACE ) or Configurable Service ( IIB )

 New in 2.0.2:
 * reenable configurable properties